-Make sure to create a directory in root of the USB device called System\Configuration\XML that contains both the config and control files:
+Make sure to create a directory in root of the USB device called System_Configuration_XML that contains both the config and control files:

-- Server Configuration Profile (SCP) is in the System\Configuration\XML sub-directory under the USB device root directory.
+- Server Configuration Profile (SCP) is in the System_Configuration_XML sub-directory under the USB device root directory.
 This file includes all the attribute-value pairs of the server.
 This includes attributes of iDRAC, PERC, RAID, and BIOS.
 You can edit this file to configure any attribute on the server.
-The file name can be <servicetag>-config.xml, <servicetag>-config.json, <modelnumber>-config.xml, <modelnumber>-config.json. - Control file Includes parameters to control the import operation and does not have attributes of iDRAC or any other component in the system.
-The control file contain three parameters: - ShutdownType Graceful, Forced, No Reboot. - o TimeToWait (in secs) 300 minimum and 3600 maximum. - o EndHostPowerState on/off.
+The file name can be <servicetag>-config.xml, <servicetag>-config.json, <modelnumber>-config.xml, <modelnumber>-config.json, config.xml or config.json. - Control file Includes parameters to control the import operation and does not have attributes of iDRAC or any other component in the system.
+The control file contain three parameters: - ShutdownType Graceful, Forced, No Reboot. - o TimeToWait (in secs) 300 minimum and 3600 maximum.

+o EndHostPowerState - on/off.